AdorianM/Assembly-From-Image/example_asm_project/doc.md

 ## Results

-Compining and running gives the following result:
+Compiling and running gives the following result:

 ![image](https://user-images.githubusercontent.com/67052082/172018167-0af98a8b-193c-429c-a2a1-1eb57fcb1be8.png)